mtsonkova/SwagLabs-Testing-Project-Automation-with-Playwright/README.md

    - implement checkout your information page
      - write method to fill required fields with valid data;
-     - write separate json file with user data
+     - write separate json file with user data -> **N/A** solved by modifying the existing json file.
      - write methods for clicking the buttons;

    - implement checkout overview page
       - write methods for clicking the buttons;

    - implement Order Confirmation page
       - write methodc to grab thank you text
       - write method to click on Back Home button

    - write method for log out in the  ReusableFunctions.js class as this link can be accessed from all pages of the application.

    - configure allure reporting for this project

    - try to configure Jenkins for this project

+   - solve GitHub Actions workflow failure on push.
+Flow created by default when creating the Playwright project.
+Need further reading since I do not have knowledge on Github actions workflows and cannot determine the root cause.